ActivityWatch/docs/src/security.rst

 Some things we can't protect against.
 Examples are malware running on the same host and anything that can access the database file.

+As an example, ActivityWatch is not secure on systems with multiple users (due to there being no API authentication).

 Deleting sensitive data
 -----------------------

 Some data may wish to be deleted/filtered/redacted, or simply never logged at all.
 Making this easy should be one of the most basic privacy features we can add.

-This is actually issue #1 in the ActivityWatch repository: https://github.com/ActivityWatch/activitywatch/issues/1
+This is actually :issue:`1` in the ActivityWatch repository.
+See `filtering data` for details.

 Encrypting data